Avyukth/zerodha-clone/README.md

 - Go (version 1.16 or higher recommended)
 - Gorilla Mux Go library

+### Getting Started
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Prerequisites
+Docker
+Docker Compose
-### Installing
+Installing

-1. Clone the repository to your local machine.
+Clone the repository to your local machine.
-2. Navigate to the project directory.
+Navigate to the project directory.
+You'll find a `docker-compose.yml` file, which is used to run the project in a Docker environment.
-3. Run the command `go run main.go` to start the server.
+Run the command `docker-compose up --build` to build and start the server and all its dependencies (PostgreSQL and PgAdmin).
+Docker Compose Services
+The `docker-compose.yml` file defines the following services:

 ## Endpoints